Karthik Dial Seytha Yenn: Production

 Gautham Vasudev Menon was working on the sequel of Vinnaithaandi Varuvaayaa which was titled Ondraga, a road movie which would focus on Karthik and his best friends from college travelling to the United States to attend a wedding ten years after the events of the first film.
 With Silambarasan reprising his role from the earlier film, and pulling out prominent names from South Indian film fraternity, the film entered production in February 2018.
 However, the project did not materialise due to various reasons.
 In April 2020, Silambarasan and Gautham Menon started shooting for the short film based on the characters from Vinnaithaandi Varuvayaa, eventually titled as Karthik Dial Seytha Yenn.
 The film was primarily shot using an iPhone and filmed indoors due to the restrictions in order to curb COVID-19.
 A. R. Rahman composed background music for the short film.

 Release

-The teaser of the short was unveiled by actress Trisha through social media handles on 7 May 2020.
 The short film was released through the YouTube channel of Ondraga Entertainment on 21 May 2020.